 Barry Morse (Professor Victor Bergman) was unhappy with what he saw as a lack of organization during production and not getting along with producer Gerry Anderson.
 Morse was disappointed that the pre-production meetings (for "Breakaway") focused on what the characters would be wearing instead of any character development in the roles they'd be playing.
 In a Starlog interview, he was quoted as appreciating only one scene in the whole first series; in "Black Sun" where Bergman and Koenig quietly get drunk together while waiting for their deaths.
 See more »

 Between seasons 1 and 2, uniforms and signage were altered in ways that are almost completely cosmetic (such as no rhyme or reason as to why some season two characters are always wearing jackets and others not).
 This makes no logical sense for a base with limited resources and few opportunities for resupply.
 See more »

 We've had a lot of success so far.
 We know what dangers to expect out there from black suns, neutron storms, radiation and the like, but if we think we know everything that goes on out there, we're making a terrible mistake!

 See more »

-During the first season, excerpts for each week's episode were incorporated into the opening credits, which was something of a Gerry Anderson trademark.
+During the first season, excerpts for each week's episode were incorporated into the opening credits, more specifically the "This Episode" section, which was something of a Gerry Anderson trademark.
 See more »

 17 of 24 people found this review helpful.